Fredrikson & Byron shareholders Ann Dunn Wessberg and Lora Friedemann were recognized by World Trademark Review (WTR) in

 Lora Friedemann is a trial lawyer focusing on intellectual property cases in federal courts.
 Clients and colleagues recognize Lora for her extraordinary range of experience and her effective advocacy in trademark, copyright and patent litigation.
 Lora’s decades-long dedication to federal court practice started when she served as a federal law clerk and continued with service on the Federal Practice Committee, appointment to the Merit Selection Panels that recommend federal magistrate judges, and leadership roles in the Federal Bar Association.
 Lora uses her extensive knowledge of federal courts to help her clients achieve successful outcomes.
 Lora is dedicated to client needs and is known for practical, business-focused advice.

 - Lora serves as lead counsel for the Estate of Prince Rogers Nelson in litigation concerning the late superstar’s intellectual property assets.
 A skilled trial lawyer, Lora and her team recently obtained an award of nearly $4,000,000 in damages and attorney’s fees in an arbitration involving the unauthorized use of Prince music.

 - Often retained to protect important brands, Lora defended a large manufacturer in a trademark infringement lawsuit involving the company’s top-selling product.
 After obtaining a decision dismissing the damages claim, Lora and her team negotiated a settlement that secured her client’s rights in the mark.

 - Lora defended a Fortune 500 company in a copyright infringement lawsuit in Indiana.
-After Lora identified numerous obstacles to the plaintiff’s claim, the plaintiff agreed to dismiss the case.
+After Lora identified numerous obstacles to the plaintiff’s claim, the plaintiff agreed to dismiss the lawsuit.

 - Lora was a member of the winning trial team in a patent case in the Eastern District of Texas.
 Our client, a manufacturer of display stands, faced an opponent seeking $65 million in damages.
 Lora tried the damages portion of the case and convinced the jury to reject the exorbitant amount sought by the plaintiffs.